 Consequently, building an effective cooling system is a top priority for laptop manufacturers.
 It has to be very powerful, which results in a lot of noise.
 People often compare it to a jet taking off.

-Granted, the noise won’t be as noticeable if you don’t use your laptop for gaming or similar activities that are heavy on the hardware.
+Granted, the noise won’t be as noticeable if you don’t use your laptop for gaming or similar activities heavy on the hardware.

-Yet, whenever the system gets overwhelmed, you will hear it make the take-off sound, which can be a problem if you’re in class or in a work meeting.
+Yet, whenever the system gets overwhelmed, you will hear it make the take-off sound, which can be problematic if you’re in class or a work meeting.

-Is a Gaming Laptop Worth It if You Don’t Game?
+Should I Buy a Gaming Laptop if I Don’t Game?

 It’s worth purchasing a gaming laptop if: